-The iovera° system is highly complementary to EXPAREL as a non-opioid therapy that delivers cryoanalgesia via a handheld device to alleviate pain by disrupting pain signals being transmitted to the brain from the site of injury or surgery.
-Initially, we will focus on two broad patient care opportunities.
+The iovera° system is highly complementary to EXPAREL as a non-opioid therapy that produces cryoanalgesia via a handheld device by disrupting pain signals transmitted to the brain from the site of injury or surgery and alleviates pain.
 The iovera° system is 510(k) cleared in the U.S., has a CE mark in the E.U. and is cleared for marketing in Canada for the blocking of pain, pain relief and symptoms associated with osteoarthritis of the knee as well as general surgical use.

 Our commercial strategy for iovera° focuses on two broad market segments.
-First, iovera° and EXPAREL for opioid-sparing pain management for the total knee arthroplasty, or TKA, patient, with iovera° being administered before surgery and

-EXPAREL administered during surgery.
-Later this year, we expect to begin enrollment in our PREPARE study that will evaluate iovera° and EXPAREL for TKA.
+First, iovera° and EXPAREL for opioid-sparing pain management for the total knee arthroplasty, or TKA, patient, with iovera° being administered before surgery and EXPAREL administered during surgery.
+We are enrolling patients into our PREPARE study that will evaluate iovera° and EXPAREL for TKA.
 As many as 30 percent of presurgical patients with end-stage knee osteoarthritis use prescription opioids.

 With iovera°, our goal is to provide patients with several months of non-opioid pain control to allow them to prepare for surgery with an appropriate regimen.
 We also believe that EXPAREL for surgical pain control and EXPAREL plus iovera° for postsurgical pain control could support rapid functional recovery.

 The second target market is iovera° for osteoarthritis patients who have failed conservative treatments, such as non-steroidal anti-inflammatory drugs or viscosupplementation, and are seeking drug-free, opioid-free, surgery-free pain management for several months.
-We are targeting patients who are seeking an active lifestyle, as well as patients who desire to delay surgery for personal reasons.
+We are targeting patients who are seeking an active lifestyle, as well as patients who desire to delay surgery for personal or medical reasons.